hannessalin/hannessalin.github.io/README.md

 ## Education

 - Wrocław University of Science and Technology, PhD in Cryptography, - ongoing (expected 2023)
+- Umeå University, Bachelor of Arts (BA) in Philosophy, - ongoing (expected 2022)
 - Umeå University, Master of Science (M.Sc.) in Mathematics, - ongoing (expected 2023)
 - Umeå University, Bachelor of Science (B.Sc.) in Mathematics, 2021
 - KTH Royal Institute of Technology, Master of Science (M.Sc.) in Computer Science & Engineering, 2012